njgibbon/sek/checks/aws/eks/readme.md

 * Nodes - Node Role minimal permissions.
 CIS EKS.

+# EKS CIS Benchmark Analysis
+See [cis-eks.md](cis-eks.md) for an understanding of the exact coverage Sek has.

 # Areas Not In Scope
 You need to draw the line somewhere as complex services depend on and integrate with other components.